 Supporting children’s behavioral health requires us to advocate for children at home with their family, in their school, and within the context of the broader community.

-- Home: ensuring children and families are able to receive high-quality behavioral health care without delay and getting them back home.
+Home: ensuring children and families are able to receive high-quality behavioral health care without delay so they can remain at home or return quickly.

 Our work in legislative, budget, and regulatory & administrative advocacy reflects this comprehensive approach to home, school and community.
 Learn more about our key areas of advocacy below:

-Legislative Advocacy that seeks laws to better protect children’s mental health care and services;
+Legislative Advocacy that seeks laws to better protect children’s behavioral health care and services;

-Budget Advocacy that aims to protect funding for services vital to children’s mental health care;
+Budget Advocacy that aims to protect funding for services vital to children’s behavioral health care;

-Regulatory and Administrative Advocacy that seeks to improve regulations and agency policies that impact children’s mental health services.
+Regulatory and Administrative Advocacy that seeks to improve regulations and agency policies that impact children’s behavioral health services.